zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </tr>
 <tr><td>uid</td>
 <td><p>User ID.</p>
-<p>If the uid is specified in the joinChannelByToken method, returns the specified ID; if not, returns an ID that is automatically allocated by the Agora server.</p>
+	<p>If the uid is specified in the <code>joinChannelByToken</code> method, the SDK returns the specified ID.
+If not, the SDK returns a uid that is automatically assigned by the Agora server.</p>
 </td>
 </tr>
 <tr/>
 <tr><td>elapsed</td>
-<td>Time elapsed (ms) from calling joinChannelByToken until this event occurs.</td>
+	<td>Time elapsed (ms) from calling the <code>joinChannelByToken</code> method until the SDK triggers this callback.</td>
 </tr>
 </tbody>
 </table>

-#### Rejoin Channel (didRejoinChannel)
+#### Occurs when a User Rejoins a Channel (didRejoinChannel)

 ```
 - (void)rtcEngine:(AgoraRtcEngineKit * _Nonnull)engine didRejoinChannel:(NSString * _Nonnull)channel withUid:(NSUInteger)uid elapsed:(NSInteger) elapsed;
 ```

-If the client loses connection with the server because of network problems, the SDK automatically attempts to reconnect, and then triggers this callback method upon reconnection, indicating that the user has rejoined the channel with the assigned channel ID and user ID.
+If the client loses connection with the server because of network problems, the SDK automatically attempts to reconnect, and triggers this callback upon reconnection, indicating that the user has rejoined the channel with the assigned channel ID and user ID.

 <table>
 <colgroup>